 It’s common to see posts on social media imploring friends to care for lonely and sick pets.
-But what about the plight of our local wildlife that have become sick after eating a mouse that has ingested rat poison?
+But what about the plight of our local wildlife that have become sick after eating smaller mammals (such as rodents) that has ingested rat poison?

 The same agency officials charged with coordinating pet adoptions sometimes find wild animals in need of help.
 In Orange County, animal control departments know to call Dr. Scott Weldy, a local veterinarian who specializes in wild and exotic animal health.
 Dr. Weldy directs the medical care of these animals in partnership with agencies like the California Department of Fish and Wildlife, United States Geological Survey (USGS), and the Santa Ana Zoo under the guidance of strict federal and state laws to treat sick animals.